algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 | API Calls         | `GoodNameOfAPI`       | PascalCase        |

 > [!caution] Elements Naming Conventions
-> To avoid all misunderstandings regarding to an element in Bubble, the name of the element must be in **Title Case** preceded by its type (except for groups). <br>
+> To avoid all misunderstandings regarding an element in Bubble, the name of the element must be in **Title Case** preceded by its type (except for groups). <br>
 > For example, if the element is an *Input*, its name should be "Input Zip Code".

 <br>